Sett17/mdpaper/REFERENCE.md

 This reference guide serves as a comprehensive resource for users of the mdpaper tool.
 It explains the various components and settings of mdpaper and provides examples of how they can be used to generate scientifically formatted PDFs from markdown files.
 Whether you are new to mdpaper or an experienced user, this guide will help you understand and make the most of the tool's capabilities.

-Please note that this reference guide is **not necessarily up-to-date ** with the latest version of the mdpaper tool.
-It currently corresponds to version `v1.9.2`, and some features or functionality may have changed in later versions.
+Please note that this reference guide is **not necessarily up-to-date** with the latest version of the mdpaper tool.
+It currently corresponds to version `v1.10.2`, and some features or functionality may have changed in later versions.
 If you are using a different version of mdpaper, some information in this guide may not apply.

 # What is mdpaper?